 - Approved storage site is [approved storage location].

-Note: Items identified as Controlled Substances (CS) are NOT to be combined with other non-controlled items.
+- Items identified as Controlled Substances (CS) are NOT to be combined on the same Requisition with non-controlled items.

 Receiving Controlled Substances